eaglelab-zju/AAA/README.md

 # AAA

-Official implementation and datasets of the **AAAI 2026 AISI** paper:
+Official implementation and datasets of the **AAAI 2026 Special Track AI for Social Impact** paper:

 [**Towards Scalable Web Accessibility Audit with MLLMs as Copilots**](https://arxiv.org/abs/2511.03471).